ory/sdk/clients/client/go/docs/ProjectMetadata.md

 `func (o *ProjectMetadata) UnsetSubscriptionId()`

 UnsetSubscriptionId ensures that no value is present for SubscriptionId, not even an explicit nil
-### GetSubscriptionPlan

-`func (o *ProjectMetadata) GetSubscriptionPlan() string`

-GetSubscriptionPlan returns the SubscriptionPlan field if non-nil, zero value otherwise.

-### GetSubscriptionPlanOk

-`func (o *ProjectMetadata) GetSubscriptionPlanOk() (*string, bool)`

-GetSubscriptionPlanOk returns a tuple with the SubscriptionPlan field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSubscriptionPlan

-`func (o *ProjectMetadata) SetSubscriptionPlan(v string)`

-SetSubscriptionPlan sets SubscriptionPlan field to given value.

-### HasSubscriptionPlan

-`func (o *ProjectMetadata) HasSubscriptionPlan() bool`

-HasSubscriptionPlan returns a boolean if a field has been set.

-### SetSubscriptionPlanNil

-`func (o *ProjectMetadata) SetSubscriptionPlanNil(b bool)`

- SetSubscriptionPlanNil sets the value for SubscriptionPlan to be an explicit nil

-### UnsetSubscriptionPlan
-`func (o *ProjectMetadata) UnsetSubscriptionPlan()`

-UnsetSubscriptionPlan ensures that no value is present for SubscriptionPlan, not even an explicit nil
 ### GetUpdatedAt

 `func (o *ProjectMetadata) GetUpdatedAt() time.Time`